Love Affair (1939 film): Availability

 In 1967, the film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.
 Because of this, the film is widely available on home video and online.
 The film can be downloaded legally for free on the Internet Archive.

-However, since the only film prints available were in lower-resolution 16mm (along with poor quality web video) in 2020 the Museum of Modern Art and Lobster Films (Paris) worked on a new 4K version created from film elements that MoMA had in its archives.
+However, since the only film prints available were in lower-resolution 16mm (along with poor quality web video), in 2020 the Museum of Modern Art and Lobster Films (Paris) worked on a new 4K version created from film elements that MoMA had in its archives.

-The Criterion Collection announced this newly restored version will be released in February 2022.
+The Criterion Collection released this newly restored version on Blu-ray and DVD in February 2022.